 - The Artifact: When these bags are collected and put into a museum exhibit, they enter a new regime of value by artists of different cultures.

 - The Politics of Knowledge: In a museum, the bag becomes a “symbol of the migrant crisis.”
-The original owner’s personal “biography” of the bag is often replaced by a broader, more anonymous political narrative curated by the institution.
+The original owner’s personal biography of the bag is often replaced by a broader, more anonymous political narrative curated by the institution.
 Please take a look at this related article.

-5. Tournaments of Value: The Global Stage
+5. Tournaments of Value

-- The Arena: Think of UN summits, international art biennials, or global conferences.
+The Arena: Think of UN summits, international art biennials, or global conferences.

-- The Struggle: Here, the bag is used as a token of power.
+The Struggle: Here, the bag is used as a token of power.
 World leaders or philanthropists “bid” on what the bag represents: Is it a symbol of a failed state?
 A testament to resilience?
-Or a “burden” to be managed?
-The winner of this tournament decides the “official” value of the refugee experience for the rest of the world.
+Or a burden to be managed?
+The winner of this tournament decides the official value of the refugee experience for the rest of the world.

-Using Appadurai’s framework, we see that the refugee bag is never just “trash” or “luggage.”
+Using Appadurai’s framework, we see that the refugee bag is never just trash or luggage.
 It moves through a dramatic and often violent lifecycle:

-- Product: A mass-produced tool of convenience.
+- Product: A mass-produced tool of convenience

 - Relic: A singular, priceless archive of a lost home.